 If you are interested in hosting please get in touch with Kat by emailing her.

-3) Support young people to become all they can be through long term mentoring.
+Support for young people to become all they can be through long term mentoring.

-Young people accommodated in the project will meet regularly with a trusted adult mentor who will not be tied to the project and who will provide a listening ear, support and encouragement for the young person.
+All of us need others to walk life with us, sometimes for a short period of time, sometimes for a little longer.
+The mentoring for young people affected by homelessness will link a trusted adult mentor with a young person.
+The mentor will provide a listening ear, support and encouragement for the young person.
 This will be a safe place for the young person to build relationship that will provide ongoing support even after the young person has moved on from the accommodation.

 To find out more about our developing work with young people affected by homelessness please contact Kat Lazenby on 01225 336055 or email her.